 Unless your kids are desperate to ride these rides, it’s best to avoid them.
 If you absolutely have to go on those rides to make the day “perfect,” try first thing in the morning or during a parade.
 And keep in mind, most of the Fantasyland rides close early on firework nights so don’t leave these rides to the very end of the day unless you’re okay to miss them.

 And some rides have seasonally long lines.
-Haunted Mansion is extra long in October and Small World is extra long in December.
+Haunted Mansion is extra long in October through December and Small World is extra long in December.
 The Small World at Christmas time line is worth it to my family but the Haunted Mansion isn’t unless we get a fast pass.
 But that preference is different for every family.

 3. Grab fast passes

 Fast passes give you a return time to a ride so when you come back you stand in a faster line.
 It does not give you a pass to the front of the line.
 But it does drastically shorten your line.
 You can only get one fast pass at a time and not all rides have fast passes.
 If your child has a must-go-on-ride-or-the-day-isn’t-complete, make sure to get a fast pass first thing in the morning.
 Disneyland often runs out of fast passes on really busy days.